Need to modify, delete or generate data in a workspace table? Read on to learn how!

 Your editor may give you a warning, but we assure you, it's fine!
 Also, Terra will completely ignore the name you give the file.
 It's the name ("root entity") in the first column header that determines the table name in the workspace.

-3. Upload the tsv file to your workspace
+4. Upload the new TSV file to your workspace

 Click the blue "+" icon at the top right of the TABLE column in the Data tab of the workspace and follow the directions.

-Note that Terra will only overwrite data rows with the same ID (in the first column).
-If the tsv (load) file includes different IDs, these rows will be added to the existing table.
+Terra will only overwrite data rows with the same ID (in the first column).
+If the TSV (load) file includes different IDs, these rows will be added to the existing table.

 How to make a data table from scratch or a template (in a spreadsheet editor)